NASA-IMPACT/veda-data-pipelines/OPERATING.md

-# Operating: data transformation and ingest for VEDA
+# Operating Guide: Data Transformation and Ingest for VEDA

+This guide provides information on how VEDA runs data ingest, transformation and metadata (STAC) publication workflows via AWS Services, such as step functions.

 ## Data

 ### `collections/`

-Holds collection jsons
+The `collections/` directory holds json files representing the data for VEDA collection metadata (STAC).

 Should follow the following format: